Tigran-Harutyunyan/airbnb-nuxt/README.md

 - Vercel as deployment platform
 - Pinia as store
-- Server API routes to work with MongoDB via prisma client X Google authentication (disabled for now, there are issues with registering in DB) X Github authentication (disabled for now)
+- Server API routes to work with MongoDB via prisma client
+- Google authentication
+- Github authentication
 - Image upload using Cloudinary CDN
 - Client form validation and handling using VeeValidate
 - Server error handling using react-toast